izajugulete-ops/izajugulete-ops/README.md

 # Hello, I'm Iza! 👋

 ### ✨ About me
 I am a **Student of Electronics and Telecommunications** at the POLITEHNICA University of Bucharest, but also studying **Computer Science**, specializing in **Object-Oriented Programming** and **Data Structures and Algorithms**.
-My passion is technology and i like to work on projects that resolve real life problems.
+Some of my hobbies are technology, video games and working on projects that resolve real life problems.

 ---